 The question is an "Is" question.
-Answer to an "is" questions is either YES or NO.
+Answer to an "is" question is either YES or NO.

 When is the data sufficient?

-The data is sufficient if we get a DEFINITE YES or a DEFINITE NO as an answer from the information in the statements.
+The data is sufficient if we are able to get a DEFINITE YES or a DEFINITE NO from the information given in the statements.